270292082/Hope4All/README.md

-# CramBuddy
+# HopeForAll
-A study app made to focus on your projects!
+An app that is made to find missing people in case of natural disasters.